willymariino/prova/liste-libri/fantasy_completo_by_author.md

 Yarros, Rebecca

 Iron Flame (The Empyrean, #2)
-Yarros, Rebecca  S
+Yarros, Rebecca

 Onyx Storm (The Empyrean, #3)
 Yarros, Rebecca

-La stagione delle ossa.
-The Bone Season - Libro I Shannon, Samantha
+The Bone Season (The Bone Season, #1)

-Un giorno di notte cadente
 Shannon, Samantha

+A Day of Fallen Night (The Roots of Chaos, #0) Shannon, Samantha

 A Dark and Drowning Tide